pairingwg/bls_standard/README.md

-# BLS_standard_wg

 BLS Standard Draft

-This is a working group for BLS standard draft.
+The repo is maintained by a working group aiming to standardize BLS signature scheme.
 Major milestone updates will be uploaded to IETF webpage. https://tools.ietf.org/html/draft-boneh-bls-signature-00